smita-raj12/whether-forecast/README.md

 ## Project Description

-This is a complete web application for tracking 14 days weather forecast for 3 different US cities.
+This is a simple web application for tracking 14 days weather forecast for 3 different US cities.

 ## Technologies Used
 1. Bootstrap